The biggest change to Australian payroll in years

 3. Validate SAFF files before submission

-SAFF (SuperStream Alternative File Format) failures become far more critical under payday super because there is less time available to identify, correct, and resubmit rejected transactions.
+SAFF (SuperStream Alternative File Format) failures become far more critical under Payday Super because there is less time available to identify, correct, and resubmit rejected transactions.

 Automated pre-submission checks should cover mandatory fields, fund identifier validation, duplicate contributions, negative contribution detection, contribution balancing, employee-to-fund matching, invalid character detection, format and schema validation, and contribution threshold anomalies.
 Ideally, payroll systems should provide real-time validation feedback, error severity classification, suggested corrective actions, and automated reconciliation reporting.
 The goal is to identify issues before the SAFF file leaves payroll.